-- Master (After) – For each duplicate group, the Result column will show the data the final record will contain, based on master selection and field data retention settings.
+- Master (After) – For each duplicate group, the Master (After) row will show the data the final record will contain, based on master selection and field data retention settings.

 - Error – If Insycle was not able to determine which record would be the master, an error message will appear here.
 See the Troubleshooting section below for more detail.

 When a field value in the CSV says "(Default)," it means that the CRM will be using its default processes for dealing with the field.
 This is typically done for blank fields, system IDs, and other specific situations.

 If everything in the Result column looks correct, return to Insycle and move forward with applying the changes.